rand00/conntest/README.md

 # `conntest`

 A MirageOS unikernel that acts as a client and server to other instances of itself, either via `TCP` or `UDP`.
+You specify which ports to listen/connect to, and which stats to collect.
 It automatically reconnects when the connection is lost, so you can e.g. take down an instance and reconfigure it via CLI.

 ### Usecases
 * Testing that your networking setup works - e.g. when you use  bridges, `TAP` devices, `NAT`, firewall rules etc.
 * Testing the connection-stats between different servers, MirageOS compilation-targets and network-stacks.
   * This can e.g. be useful if you plan to rearrange where/how your unikernel instances are run.
 * Stress-testing connections by sending lots of data to/from several instances at the same time.